xen-project/xen/docs/misra/deviations.rst

          - /\* Fallthrough \*/
          - /\* Fallthrough. \*/

+   * - R16.4
+     - Switch statements having a controlling expression of enum type deliberately do not have a default case: gcc -Wall enables -Wswitch which warns (and breaks the build as we use -Werror) if one of the enum labels is missing from the switch.
+     - Tagged as `deliberate` for ECLAIR.

+   * - R16.4
+     - A switch statement with a single switch clause and no default label may be used in place of an equivalent if statement if it is considered to improve readability.
+     - Tagged as `deliberate` for ECLAIR.

    * - R16.6
      - A switch statement with a single switch clause and no default label may be used in place of an equivalent if statement if it is considered to